rickb777/goscrape2/README.md

     	delay (with units, e.g. 1s) used between any two downloads -port int
-    	port to use for the webserver (default 8080) -proxy string
+    	port to use for the webserver (default 8080) -savecookiefile string
-    	HTTP proxy to use for scraping
-  -savecookiefile string
     	file to save the cookie content
   -serve
     	serve the website using a webserver.
     	Scraping will happen only on demand using the first URL you provide.
   -timeout duration
-    	time limit (with units, e.g. 1s) for each HTTP request to connect and read the response -tries int
+    	overall time limit (with units, e.g. 31s) for each HTTP request to connect and read the response This is dependent on -connect and will always be greater than that timeout. (default 1m0s) -tries int
     	the number of tries to download each file if the server gives a 5xx error (default 1) -user string